a2labs/riveter/README.md

 ####inherits
 `constructorFn.inherits(parent, child [, ctorProps]);`

-The `inherits` method allows you to specific a `parent` contructor function from which a `child` constructor function can inherit.
+The `inherits` method allows you to specify a `parent` contructor function from which a `child` constructor function can inherit.
 Optionally, the `child` can be an object literal (which is then used at the prototype of a new instance).
 You can optionally provide the `ctorProps` argument, which applies 'shared' methods to the constructor function itself.
 Really, `inherits` is quite similar to many existing implementations which provide helper utilities around prototypical inheritance.
 It's worth noting that when `child` inherits from `parent`, it's prototype will be a new instance of `parent`.
 Some examples:

 ```javascript
 var Person = function(name) {